Managing Custom TLS Server Certificates for an Event Broker Service

 Deleting a Server Certificate From an Event Broker Service

-You can delete server certificates when you no longer need them.
+You can delete server certificates using the Cloud Console.
 You cannot delete the Solace-provided default server certificate or a currently installed custom server certificate.
+To delete a server certificate, do the following:

-To delete a server certificate use the Delete a server certificate by ID API.
+To delete a server certificate, use the Delete a server certificate by ID API.

 Specify the Path Parameter fields as follows: